LeadKiller/ssr-patch/README.md

 [Download SSR Patch](https://github.com/LeadKiller/ssr-patch/releases)

 ## Installation
-- Drop the "garrysmod" folder and the "steam_appid.txt" file into the folder that contains hl2.exe
+- Drop the "garrysmod" folder, "srcds.exe", and "steam_appid.txt" into the folder that contains hl2.exe
+- Be sure to overwrite files if needed
 - Then run Toybox Redirect.bat as administrator, or add "185.215.224.134 toyboxapi.garrysmod.com" and "185.215.224.134 toybox.garrysmod.com" to the hosts file.

 ## Changes